 Working with a mental health professional

-- you may prefer some extra help and expertise from a real human being in person, or
+- prefer some extra help and expertise from a real human being in person

-- you may feel you’re not making any real progress, or
+- feel you’re not making any real progress

-- you may have other difficulties in your life in addition to panic attacks – for example living with an abusive spouse, drug or alcohol problems, severe depression, or post-traumatic stress.
+- have other difficulties in your life in addition to panic attacks – for example living with an abusive spouse, drug or alcohol problems, severe depression, or post-traumatic stress.

-In these situations, you should enlist the help of a qualified mental health professional:
+In such situations, you should enlist the help of a qualified mental health professional:

 - telling your dentist about your phobia and panic attacks and the dentist being understanding and kind